Skip to main content

 Unstructured settings

 Free play at the park, open-ended playdates, neighborhood roaming.
-These require children to negotiate, initiate, and navigate conflict independently.
+These require children to negotiate, initiate, and work through conflict independently.
 Important for development but can be overwhelming for children still building their social confidence.

 Best for: children who have some social skills but need practice applying them independently